BillHertzing/Bill.Hertzing.github.io/_drafts/bills-blog-release-process.md

 1. Run `$env:JEKYLL_ENV = 'production'; bundle exec jekyll serve`
 1. Validate the final production build, including the Release Version in the footer, is correct.
 Stop the local Jekyll server.
 1. Commit all changes on `main` (these should only be `_site` changes).
 Note the commit ID.
-1. Run `git tag -fa releases/<NextReleaseVersion>` -m "<message appropriate for release>".
+1. Run `git tag -fa releases/<NextReleaseVersion>` -m "message appropriate for release".
 It will open an editor window in VSC, simply close it as we should not need to make any changes to the tag message.

 1. View the tag locally ensure it is present and associated with the correct commit ID (should be the very latest commit on `main`).
 1. If you are correcting a mistake in a prior loop, and have already pushed the tag to the remote, it has to be removed from the remote.
 In this case, run `git push origin :refs/tags/releases/<NextReleaseVersion>` to push an empty tag to the remote